 Some links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
 Traveling For Miles has partnered with CardRatings for our coverage of credit card products.
 Traveling For Miles and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.
+Terms apply to all credit card welcome offers, earning rates and benefits and some credit card benefits will require enrollment.
 For more details please see the disclosures found at the bottom of every page.

 The card gives me entry-level Hyatt status (good for basic upgrades, late checkouts, and bonus points on Hyatt stays), the best earnings rate at Hyatt properties, 5 elite night credits every year, and a free night certificate valid at Category 1 – 4 properties every year.

-In at least four of Hyatt’s promotions this year, there have been extra bonuses/benefits on offer for Hyatt co-branded cardholders, and the bonus available in the latest promotion (an extra 15% rebate on award stays made by 4 January 2021) is one that I consider to be especially valuable.
+In at least four of Hyatt’s promotions this year, there have been extra bonuses/benefits on offer for Hyatt co-branded cardholders, and the bonus available in the latest promotion (an extra 15% rebate on award stays made by 4 January 2021) is one that’s especially valuable.

 There were two key things that influenced the timing of my application:

-However, because of how much credit I already have with Chase I was expecting to be asked to move some credit lines around before I was approved for the new card so I also knew that I would almost certainly not get instant approval.
+However, because of how much credit I already have with Chase I was expecting to be asked to move some credit lines around before I was approved, so I also knew that I would almost certainly not get instant approval.

 As I had expected, there was no instant approval.